Best Singapore REIT ETFs in 2026: How to choose for your portfolio

 If you want to limit your exposure to REITs listed in Singapore, then it’s the CSOP iEdge S-REIT Leaders ETF or Lion-Phillip S-REIT ETF.

-Find out more about Exchange Traded Funds (ETFs) in Singapore here.
+If you're new to ETFs, find out more about Exchange Traded Funds (ETFs) in Singapore here.

 Read also